justeat/JustEat.RecruitmentTest/Tech.Associate.Engineer.md

 Please make this a **single** zip file named `{yourname}-{role-applied-for}.zip` containing:

-  1. A single markdown file with the answers to the technical questions
+  1. A single Markdown file with the answers to the technical questions
   1. A folder containing the technical test (please try not to include files like library dependencies)

-## Technical Test

-### Coding Test
+### Technical Test

 Just Eat has a public API available at https://uk.api.just-eat.io/ that you will use to get restaurant information.